BAlmeidaS/zettelkasten/Zettelkasten/vanishing gradient problem.md

 Two noticeable functions that have this problem are [[Sigmoid function]] and [[Hyperbolic Tangent function|tanh]].

+*Vanishing Gradient* are a tough problem to spot and solve.

 ---
 see also [[exploding gradient problem]]